 Reda Cherif, PhD is a Senior Economist at the International Monetary Fund and co-author of the chapter “Is the African Continental Free Trade Area a Game Changer for the Continent?” of the IMF Regional Economic Outlook: Sub-Saharan Africa 2019.

-Tabea Lakemann is a Research Fellow at the GIGA Institute of African Affairs and works on African economic development.
+Tabea Lakemann is a Research Fellow at the GIGA Institute for African Affairs and works on African economic development.

-Dr. Christian von Soest is a Lead Research Fellow at the GIGA Institute of African Affairs and Head of the GIGA Research Programme “Peace and Security”.
+Dr. Christian von Soest is a Lead Research Fellow at the GIGA Institute for African Affairs and Head of the GIGA Research Programme “Peace and Security”.

 Please register by 16 September 2019 by sending an e-mail to email@example.com.